omeka/Documentation/source/Reference/libraries/globals/metadata.rst

 .. include:: /Reference/libraries/globals/summary/metadata.rst

-.. php:function:: metadata(Omeka_Record_AbstractRecord|string $record, mixed $metadata, array $options)
+.. php:function:: metadata($record, $metadata, $options = array())

-    Return a piece or pieces of metadata for a record.
+    Get metadata for a record.

+    :type $record: Omeka_Record_AbstractRecord|string
-    :param Omeka_Record_AbstractRecord|string $record: The record to get metadata for.
+    :param $record: The record to get metadata for.
 If an Omeka_Record_AbstractRecord, that record is used.
 If a string, that string is used to look up a record in the current view.
+    :type $metadata: mixed
-    :param mixed $metadata: The metadata to get.
+    :param $metadata: The metadata to get.
 If an array is given, this is Element metadata, identified by array('Element Set', 'Element').
 If a string, the metadata is a record-specific "property."
+    :type $options: array
-    :param array $options: Options for getting the metadata.
+    :param $options: Options for getting the metadata.
     :returns: mixed

 *****